thycotic/sdk-documentation/README.md

 In this scenario we’re assuming we can't recompile the application, or prefer not to.
 Our setup could be as follows:
 - ASP.Net web application and is a NetStandard2.0 application
 - We have a ConnectionString(s) inside of our config file that contains plaintext passwords
-- We have AppSettings with plaintext passwords that our app uses to connect to external services The SDK will allow us to pull data from Secret Server and inject it in the config file.
+- We have appSettings with plaintext passwords that our app uses to connect to external services The SDK will allow us to pull data from Secret Server and inject it in the config file.

-### Prerequisites
+### Prerequisites - Web

 - Create a rule in Secret Server for client onboarding:
   - Navigate to Admin > SDK Client Management > Client Onboarding Tab